 We offer a wide variety of modules exploring German language, culture, society and history, as well as moduels in English Literature.

-More information about modules and the structure of this course can be found on the Department of English and Comparative Literary Studies and School of Modern Languages and Cultures website.
+More information about modules and the structure of this course can be found on the Department of English and Comparative Literary Studies and School of Modern Languages and Cultures websites.

 What careers can a Warwick degree in English and German Literature lead to?